 “The role of Medicaid in addressing the United States’ ongoing maternal health crisis cannot be understated.
-Millions of women rely on Medicaid for essential maternal health services, including family planning, prenatal services, and childbirth,” said Amy Haddad, Chief Government Affairs Officer of the Association of Maternal & Child Health Programs.
+Millions of women rely on Medicaid for essential maternal health services, including family planning, prenatal services, and childbirth,” said Amy Haddad, Director of Public Policy and Government Affairs of the Association of Maternal & Child Health Programs.
 “With maternal mortality rates on the rise, continuing Medicaid and CHIP coverage for 12 months postpartum is critical to improving maternal health outcomes; addressing both routine and unforeseen needs; and to reduce the disproportionate threat to maternal health faced by women with lower incomes.”

-“For many pregnant women and mothers, Medicaid provides vital access to high-quality, affordable maternal health care,” said Linda Goler Blount, President, and CEO of Black Women’s Health Imperative.
-“Black mothers, in particular, face a unique set of challenges, suffering from higher rates of pregnancy-related complications and death.
-Bridging the gap and addressing health disparities requires urgent congressional action to continue Medicaid and CHIP coverage for 365 days postpartum.”
+“For many pregnant women and mothers, Medicaid provides vital access to high-quality, affordable maternal health care,” said Linda Goler Blount, President and CEO of Black Women’s Health Imperative.
+“Black mothers in particular face a unique set of challenges, suffering from higher rates of pregnancy-related complications and death.
+Bridging the gap and addressing health disparities will require urgent Congressional action to continue Medicaid and CHIP coverage for 365 days postpartum.”

 “Women have significant medical needs through the first year after delivery, including higher rates of maternal mortality than during pregnancy or childbirth and postpartum depression which can take months to both appear and resolve,” said Gloria N. Eldridge, PhD, Divisional Vice President, Health Policy of Health Care Service Corporation (HCSC).
-“By allowing states to extend postpartum coverage to 365 days, Congress can significantly improve the health and well-being of both mothers and their children and reduce disparities in maternal health outcomes.”
+“By allowing states to extend postpartum coverage to 365 days, Congress can significantly improve the health and well-being of both mothers and their children.”

-“This is an ongoing, unmitigated crisis that impacts babies and families across our country, and it has long-lasting impacts throughout all of our lives.
-We need to address maternal morbidity and mortality and make the potential of every baby a national priority,” said Johanna Lister, Director of Policy for HealthySteps, a program of ZERO TO THREE.
+“This is an unmitigated crisis that impacts babies and families across our country, and it has long-lasting impacts throughout all of our lives.
+If we want to truly address maternal mortality, we need to make the potential of every baby a national priority,” said Johanna Lister, Director of Policy for HealthySteps, a program of ZERO TO THREE.
 “This means high-quality care and services throughout the pregnancy and during the transition period after childbirth when mothers are adjusting to new parenthood and infants are forming critical connections with their caregivers.
-When we support post-partum well-being, we give babies a strong foundation for a lifetime of healthy development, learning, and growth. healthy families give babies the best opportunity to thrive.”
+By supporting post-partum well-being, we give babies a strong foundation for a lifetime of healthy development, learning, and growth.
+Healthy families have healthy babies.”

-The Modern Medicaid Alliance is a partnership between Americans who value Medicaid and leading advocacy organizations.
-Our mission is to educate policymakers and the public about the benefits of Medicaid to the American people in terms of cost savings, health outcomes, and social impact, and to highlight how Medicaid is innovating in the delivery of care – especially for America’s most vulnerable citizens – and accountability of the program.
+About the Modern Medicaid Alliance: The Modern Medicaid Alliance is a partnership between Americans who value Medicaid and leading advocacy organizations.
+Our mission is to educate policymakers and the public about the benefits of Medicaid to the American people in terms of cost savings, health outcomes and social impact, and to highlight how Medicaid is innovating in the delivery of care – especially for America’s most vulnerable citizens – and accountability of the program.